-I recently chatted to Vanessa Amorosi about why she always held back from using her full vocal ability, how she rediscovered her soul through rock and gospel music thanks to the help from Dave Stewart and found out what has been the most surprising thing she’s learnt about herself from playing her comeback shows.
+Our chat then dived into why she always held back from using her full vocal ability, how she rediscovered her soul through rock and gospel music thanks to the help from Dave Stewart and I found out what has been the most surprising thing she’s learnt about herself from playing her comeback shows.
 Check out the chat HERE;

 TB: ’Heavy Lies The Head’ is bold return to music for you and hears you embracing a heavier rock and soul sound.
 So while you were away what drew you back to these roots?